girishsukukumar/RTOS/quizanswer.md

 Refer to Slide no 20.

 ```
 Dead Line Oriented.
 That was the term I was expecting.
-If I had seen the word
+If there is a word
 dead line any where in your answer I gave full marks.
-The reason is
+The reason is,
 I have connected it with the expiry date of the medicines.
 I had explained this
 by taking the same example in class...
-Dead line and Expiry, that is why I had
+Dead line means Expiry,  that is why I had
 underlined it in slides but did not explicity mention is slides.
+Few students
+wrote, Firm Real time and Dead line based/oriented etc. I accepted all that.

 - Blind follow of Slides *will not  fetch you correct answers always*.
 ```